*Please note, due to COVID-19, some extracurriculars may be suspended until further notice. Select clubs may meet VIRTUALLY.*

 Our team promotes sportsmanship, integrity, leadership, self-discipline, and character development by stressing the technical, tactical, physical and mental components of the game.
 We also strive to instill in our students the spirit of sportsmanship and teamwork as they are as important to us as being highly skilled competitive players.

-The 2019-2020 school year will be MS 217's 7th year having a swim program!
 In our program we improve the technique of our students skills.
 Students learn how to:

 Swim the four competitive strokes, Freestyle, Backstroke, Breaststroke & the Butterfly, in addition learn how to dive and variety of turns.